im-coder-lg/im-coder-lg.github.io/pages/about.md

   - Page
 ---

 This is my main blog.
 Here, I will post monthly articles on anything I deem interesting.
-If you want more ideas on technology, be sure to go [`here`](https://coder-lg.github.io/tech) and read them.
-That blog was started yesterday btw.